 ACCESS TO ITALY

 Participants should contact the Italian Embassy or Consulate in their home country as soon as possible to confirm their travel-visa requirements.
-It is the sole responsibility of the participant to procure the necessary visa to attend the congress.
+It is the sole responsibility of the participant to provide the necessary visa to attend the congress.

 Participant should initiate the application process at least 1 to 3 months prior to departure.
-OIC Group is not able assist participants with their visa application and cannot intervene with Embassies or Consulates on behalf of any participant.
+The OIC Group is not able assist participants with their visa application and cannot intervene with Embassies or Consulates on behalf of any participant.

 For additional details please visit the following websites: